lexy-ai/lexy/docs/docs/quickstart.md

 │   └── src
 ├── pipelines  # Lexy pipelines (1)
 │   ├── __init__.py
-│   ├── requirements.txt  # (2)!
+│   ├── code.py
 │   ├── my_custom_transformer.py
 │   ├── my_first_pipeline.py
-│   ├── parse_code_comments.py
+│   ├── pdf_embeddings.py
-│   └── pdf_embeddings.py
+│   └── requirements.txt  # (2)!
 ├── .env
 └── docker-compose.yaml  # (3)!
 ```

+1. This is the Lexy pipelines directory, defined by the environment variable
-1. The modules in this directory are imported and run by the `lexyworker` container.
+    `PIPELINE_DIR`.
+The modules in this directory are imported and run by the
+    `lexyworker` container.
 2. Extra requirements for your pipelines or custom transformers.
-These packages will be installed in the `lexyworker`
+These packages will
+    be installed whenever you restart the `lexyworker` container.
-    container.
 3. You can generate this file using the Lexy CLI.
-Run `lexy docker` on the command line to create a sample compose
+Run `lexy docker` on the command
+    line to create a sample compose file.
-    file.

 ### Pipelines